himbriminn/cmbeam/content/projects/_index.md

 _During the last 50 years, by carefully observing this radiation with increasingly sensitive instruments, we have succeeded in extracting intricate cosmic detail and established a remarkably successful model of the universe.
 In particular, theories within the cosmic inflation paradigm — a set of models that aspire to describe the earliest epochs in the history of our universe — predict a faint global background of gravitational waves.
 These gravitational waves should have left a swirly imprint in the polarization of the CMB that is known as primordial B-mode polarization.
 Many experimental efforts are focused on detecting or putting upper limits on the amplitude of this signal._

-**Motivated these fundamental science themes, our research group is engaged in multiple projects:**
+**Motivated these fundamental science themes, our research group is engaged in multiple experimental projects:**

-Through funding from the European Research Council and the University of Iceland (HÍ), we are setting up a new research infrastructure at HÍ.
-This includes various coherent microwave sources in the 40-400 GHz frequency range, a custom anechoic chamber ([see post](/post/2023_anechoic_chamber)), and a custom cryostat that accommdates small to medium-size refractor telescopes and reimaging optics.
+Through funding from the European Research Council and the University of Iceland (Háskóli Íslands or HÍ for short), we are setting up a new research infrastructure at HÍ.
+The infrastructure includes various coherent microwave sources in the 40-400 GHz frequency range, a custom anechoic chamber ([see post](/post/2023_anechoic_chamber)), some robotic arms, a vector network analyzer, and a custom cryostat that accommdates small to medium-size refractor telescopes and reimaging optics.
 This new lab is being devloped with current and future-generation CMB experiments in mind, including experiments such as the balloon-borne experiment Taurus and the LiteBIRD satellite.
 These experimental efforts are leading to multiple projects in design and testing of novel optical components.

 {{< figure src="lab.jpg" caption="Thomas and Rustam getting things set up in the lab.">}}